Aminul17/Gaussian_mixture_model/README.md

 Before feeding data into statistical models or ML algorithms, `np.vstack()` combines cleaned and normalized data from different sources or dimensions into a uniform structure.

 It's a powerful and efficient way to handle structured data.
 Want to explore one of these examples in depth?

+In the context of np.random.normal(), the scale parameter defines the standard deviation (spread) of the normal distribution used to generate random numbers.

+What does scale=1.0 mean?
+A scale of 1.0 means the data points will have a standard deviation of 1, which is a typical spread around the mean (loc).

+Smaller values (e.g., scale=0.5) create data that clusters more tightly around the mean.

+Larger values (e.g., scale=2.0) generate data with a wider spread, meaning the values are more dispersed around the mean.